 Smaller-scale changes associated with temperature rises can impact the behavioural traits of marine organisms such as salmons’ ability to return home to spawn.
 There are physiological or physical changes to organisms such as the feminisation of sea turtles, whereby a sand temperature below 27°C hatches a male and above 31°C a female.
 This is a result of temperature-dependent sex determination, a process seen in some reptiles where the sexing of an animal occurs after fertilisation and is controlled by an external factor, sand temperature.
 In a warming world we are seeing up to 99% of turtles being born as female, limiting population growth for the future and removing key grazers from tropical marine food webs.

 over three billion people rely on fish and seafood as their primary source of protein

 As the behaviours and physiology of organisms shift to being less favourable, we see large declines in global populations which cannot always be prevented due to the conditions within the marine environment becoming less optimal year by year; a time scale in which current policy has not met.

 Is there any good news?

 Present day research does show some positives.
 We have found that some individual species’ tolerance to modern day heat increases are greater than we first thought, and many organisms and ecosystems are able to adapt to the 1⁰C temperature increase to some extent.

-The importance of reducing the earth’s temperature by minimising our carbon footprint is paramount, in order to protect the stable food supply, provision of sustenance resources, support of employment and the ongoing maintenance of the planet’s largest carbon sink that are associated with this resource.
+The importance of reducing the earth’s temperature by minimising our carbon footprint is paramount, in order to protect the stable food supply, provision of sustenance resources, support of employment and the ongoing maintenance of the planet’s largest carbon sink that are associated with the ocean.